 In 1992-93 students from the Iowa City Community School Senior High Alternative Center, under the supervision of Dr. Hani Elkadi, painted a mural inside the former Lenoch & Cilek building on the pedestrian mall at the corner of College and Dubuque Streets.
 When the Lenoch & Cilek building was purchased by the City in 2001 the mural was cut into 15 individual sections which were framed and displayed at organizations throughout the community.

 Two pieces from the Lenoch & Cilek Building Mural are part of the Library's Permanent Art Collection: "Fountain" and "People of Iowa City."
-They can be seen on display in the Young Adult area on the first floor with a photo of the entire mural.
+They can be seen on display in the Koza Family Teen Center on the second floor with a photo of the entire mural.